What Happens At a Anglican Funeral in Singapore

 Step 8: Return to Shore and Aftercare

 After the ceremony, the boat will return to the pier.
 We provide optional memorial keepsakes or digital video coverage if requested.
 Our team remains available for any post-ceremony assistance or grief support you may need.
+The whole process will take approximately 2 hours, not taking into account the time taken for ceremonies.

 Our Sea Burial Service